If you want to explore America’s past and sample some of its splendor, then you can’t go wrong with an East Coast road trip!

 - Great Smoky Mountains (North Carolina) – One of the best places on the East Coast, though it’s actually a bit far from the ocean.
-The Great Smoky Range is the highest mountain chain in the Eastern USA.
+Spending time in the Great Smoky Range means visiting the highest mountain chain in the entire Eastern USA.
 One of the most ecologically diverse places in the USA and officially the most visited national park in the country.
 The “smokey” title comes from the frequent fog that likes to hang around the mountains.

-- Congaree (South Carolina) – A very large and well preserved tract of hardwood forest that hosts some of the largest trees on the East Coast of the USA.
-Floods regularly, which brings in huge amounts of nutrients for local ecosystems.
-Very ecologically diverse park.
+- Congaree (South Carolina) – A very large and well-preserved tract of hardwood forest that hosts some of the largest trees on the East Coast of the USA.
+It floods regularly, which brings in huge amounts of nutrients for local ecosystems.
+Overall, a very ecologically diverse park.

 - Everglades (Florida) – Massive wetlands that are one of the most important natural habitats in the USA.
 Features endless groves, glades, and inlets that hide several threatened species including the Florida panther, manatee, and the American crocodile.
 Usually explored by airboat or on foot via several trails.

 - Dry Tortugas (Florida) – A small chain of keys that hosts the astounding Fort Jefferson, which is the largest brick masonry structure in the Western Hemisphere.
 Being a part of the iconic Florida Keys, Dry Tortugas also has excellent diving opportunities and that beautiful Caribbean water.
 Can only be reached by boat.